emberjs/rfcs/text/0000-attribute-actions.md

 * `el.onclick = handlerFn;` add a handler to the bubbling phase.

 Attribute actions will be dispatched on the bubbling phase, and attached via `addEventListener`.
-This ensures that if they are multiple handler making their way onto an element they do not stomp on each other.
+This ensures that if there are multiple handlers making their way onto an element they do not stomp on each other.
+Any attribute named `on*` will be attached as such.

+For a webcomponent to dispatch an attached attribute action, it should use `dispatchEvent`.

-Glimmer components may (and this is specilation more than design) permit multiple events to be attached via reflection of invocation attrs to the root element.
+Glimmer components may (and this is speculation more than design) permit multiple events to be attached via reflection of invocation attrs to the root element.
 For example: